Allaezhya/Crochet-Recommendation-System-V2/README.md

-# static-website
+# Crochet Recommendation System
-static website created using streamlit
+Built Crochet Recommendation System using Streamlit.
+The link to use this system - crochet-recommender-system.streamlit.app